ArthurChiao/arthurchiao.github.io/_posts/2019-11-30-cracking-k8s-node-proxy.md

 DNAT       tcp  --  0.0.0.0/0   10.7.111.132   tcp dpt:80 to:10.5.41.204:80
 ```

-We can see the rule is added.
+As can be seen, the rule is added.

 ### 5.1.4 Test reachability